When you first embark on the journey on owning your first chinchilla, you may be curious if chinchillas like to be held.

 So, do chinchillas like to be held?
 Chinchillas may enjoy being held if they were raised and conditioned to enjoy handling from a young age from the rescue or location you adopted them from.
 Other chinchillas will not be as open to being held and may prefer some distance or less frequent handling.

-If you hang with me for just a minute or two, I’m confident I can relieve some anxiety about becoming a chinchilla owner and get you well on your way towards understanding your chinchilla more thoroughly.
+If you hang with me for just a minute or two, I’m confident I can relieve some anxiety about becoming a chinchilla owner.

 Let’s dive into the details.